Azure/bicep-registry-modules/avm/res/insights/diagnostic-setting/README.md

 ### Parameter: `logCategoriesAndGroups.enabled`

-Enable or disable the category explicitely.
+Enable or disable the category explicitly.
 Default is `true`.

 - Required: No
 - Type: bool